cityofaustin/atd-moped/README.md

 ### Troubleshooting

 - **Logging in**: The SSO Button is expected to be disabled in the local environment.
-Use the external user sign-in option instead and request credentials from a team member.
+Use the external user sign-in option instead and request test credentials from a team member.

 ---